ccnmtl/econplayground.js/README.md

 # econplayground.js [![Actions Status](https://github.com/ccnmtl/econplayground.js/workflows/build-and-test/badge.svg)](https://github.com/ccnmtl/econplayground.js/actions)

 Environment for authoring and interacting with economics graphs.
-This React app is intended to be used with the Django back-end found here: https://github.com/ccnmtl/econplayground
+This React application is intended to be used with the Django back-end found here: https://github.com/ccnmtl/econplayground

 ## Requirements
 You need to install these packages in order to build